Metasequoia glyptostroboides: Description

 Metasequoia glyptostroboides leaves are opposite, 1–3 cm long, and bright fresh green, turning a foxy reddish brown in autumn.
 The pollen cones are 5–6 mm long, produced on long spikes in early spring; they are produced only on trees growing in regions with hot summers.
-The cones are globose to ovoid, 1.5–2.5 cm in diameter with 16-28 scales arranged in opposite pairs in four rows, each pair at right angles to the adjacent pair; they mature in about 8–9 months after pollination.
+The cones are globose to ovoid, 1.5–2.5 cm in diameter with 16–28 scales arranged in opposite pairs in four rows, each pair at right angles to the adjacent pair; they mature in about 8–9 months after pollination.

 While the bark and foliage are similar to another closely related genus of redwoods, Sequoia, M. glyptostroboides differs from the coast redwood in that it is deciduous, like Taxodium distichum (bald cypress).
 Similar to T. distichum, older trees may form wide buttresses on the lower trunk.
 M. glyptostroboides is a fast-growing tree, exceeding 35 m in height and 1 m in trunk diameter by the age of 50, in cultivation (with the potential to grow to even greater dimensions).
 The trunk forms a distinctive "armpit" under each branch.
 The bark is vertically fissured and tends to exfoliate in ribbon-like strips.

 The largest dawn redwood recorded was an isolated specimen in China about 50 m tall and 2.2 m wide.
 This tree was killed by a lightning strike in 1951.
 Several dawn redwoods of this height still live in the eastern part of Metasequoia Valley, where the tree was discovered.
 The tree's true potential size is much larger, as logs up to 8 m wide at the base have been discovered in rice paddies.

-The thickest and tallest dawn redwoods listed by Monumental Trees are both in the Longwood Gardens of Kennett Square in Pennsylvania, United States.
+The thickest and tallest dawn redwoods listed by Monumental Trees are both at Longwood Gardens, outside Kennett Square, Pennsylvania, United States.
 The widest has a girth at breast height of 5.79 m, average diameter 1.84 m, and is 30.18 m tall.
 The tallest is 41.15 m tall, and has a girth at breast height of 3.35 m, average diameter 1.07 m.
 Both trees were planted in 1948 and measured in 2018.